Adapted from The Food Lab by J. Kenji López-Alt (W. W. Norton, 2015)

 Makes about 1½ cups

-Heat the milk and cream mixture in the microwave until it reaches 165°F on an instant-read thermometer.
+Microwave until the mixture reaches 165°F on an instant-read thermometer.
 In my small microwave, this takes about 8 minutes.
-You can certainly do this on top of the stove instead.
+Stir gently for about 5 seconds—the curds should already be forming and separating from the whey.

-The texture I like is almost like ice cream.
-Since I am usually using this to make manicotti, it gets thinner with the addition of eggs (and a little heavy cream), so this is a perfect texture for me to start with.
+I like the texture when it’s almost like ice cream.
+Since I usually use this ricotta to make manicotti, it gets thinner with the addition of eggs (and a little heavy cream), so this starting texture is perfect for me.

 No comments: